Officials Fear Russia Could Try To Target United States Through Kaspersky AV

 Anything to deflect from their own transgressions, like stealing an election from Bernie Sanders.

 Does this mean that the US has compromised US AV?
-(Score:1)
+(Score:2)

 I remember when much the same concerns were raised about Chinese networking equipment.
 (If memory serves, being supplied into a large project in Australia).